yuchun1214/digital-certificate/README.md

 ## Deployment

 There are two files used to store the data, one is `config.yml` and another is `datatbase.db`.
 The web-app has used [Google reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) to protect the website.
-For those sensitive information such as the `site key` and `secret key`, which is used to verify the, user are store in the `config.yml` file.
+For those sensitive information such as the `site key` and `secret key`, which is used to verify the user, are store in the `config.yml` file.
 The hash value and tokens are stored in the database.

 **Before starting the server, it is of importance to copy those to files two the server**